BizStream/xperience-blog-template/README.md

 - `Infrastructure`

-  The "Infrastructure" layer is where we "do shit".
+  The "Infrastructure" layer is where we "do stuff".
 The "scope" of this layer is quite wide, as it is intended to contain nested "scopes" for coupled technologies/platforms (dependencies).
 The most important nested "scope" within this layer is `Infrastructure/Abstractions` (`BlogTemplate.Infrastructure.Abstractions`), which is intended to define contracts relevant to the solution's domain.
 An example of this is `IAuthorService`, a contract that defines how the `Author` domain model may be retrieved.
 Additional nested "scopes" within `Infrastructure` are intended to encapsulate dependencies to coupled technologies/platforms, ideally to facilitate the implementation of a contract defined within the `Infrastructure/Abstractions` scope.

   `Infrastructure/Kentico/Xperience` contains it's own `Infrastructure/Kentico/Xperience/Abstractions` (`BlogTemplate.Infrastructure.Kentico.Xperience.Abstractions`) scope, intended for models and contracts relevant to integrating Kentico's Xperience paltform into the solution.
 Within the `Infrastructure/Kentico/Xperience/Xperience` (`BlogTemplate.Infrastructure.Kentico.Xperience`) scope, implementations of the domain-level infrastructure contracts that are coupled to the Kentico Xperience platform, can be found.
 For example, `BlogTemplate.Infrastructure.Kentico.Xperience.Services.AuthorService` implements the `IAuthorService` contract via Xperience's Content Tree (`TreeNode/Document` abstraction).